lightonai/muse-docs/docs/guides/english/prompt.md

 Whether you want to use the API to write an article, to answer questions, or to classify customer reviews, it all starts with a **prompt**, i.e. the input text that is submitted to the model and conditions the outputs returned.
 The prompt primes the model to follow given instructions or perform given tasks, and is primordial to obtain better results.

 ​In this guide, we review different types of prompts which can be used for Muse, using `lyra-en` as an example.
+If you're interested in designing prompt in French using `lyra-fr`, check our [Construction de Prompts](/guides/french/prompt) guide!
 We assume that the client has been initialized using

 ```python
 from lightonmuse import Create